 Nonsampling Error.
 For a given estimator, the difference between the estimate that would result if the sample were to include the entire population and the true population value being estimated is known as nonsampling error.
-There are several sources of nonsampling error which may occur during the development or execution of the survey.
+There are several sources of nonsampling error that may occur during the development or execution of the survey.
 It can occur because of circumstances created by the interviewer, the respondent, the survey instrument, or the way the data are collected and processed.
 For example, errors could occur because:

-- The interviewer records the wrong answer, the respondent provides incorrect information, the respondent estimates the requested information, or an unclear survey question is misunderstood by the respondent (measurement error). - Some individuals or businesses which should have been included in the survey frame were missed (coverage error). - Responses are not collected from all those in the sample or the respondent is unwilling to provide information (nonresponse error). - Values are estimated imprecisely for missing data (imputation error). - Forms may be lost, data may be incorrectly keyed, coded, or recoded, etc. (processing error).
+- The interviewer records the wrong answer, the respondent provides incorrect information, the respondent estimates the requested information, or an unclear survey question is misunderstood by the respondent (measurement error). - Some individuals that should have been included in the survey frame were missed (coverage error). - Responses are not collected from all those in the sample or the respondent is unwilling to provide information (nonresponse error). - Values are estimated imprecisely for missing data (imputation error). - Forms may be lost, data may be incorrectly keyed, coded, or recoded, etc. (processing error).

-The Census Bureau employs quality control procedures throughout the production process including the overall design of surveys, the wording of questions, the review of the work of interviewers and coders, and the statistical review of reports to minimize these errors.
+To minimize these errors, the Census Bureau applies quality control procedures during all stages of the production process including the design of the survey, the wording of questions, the review of the work of interviewers and coders, and the statistical review of reports.